Moving to and Living in the UK

 Banking In the UK

+As an expat, opening an international offshore bank account is the best way to manage your money while living in the UK.
 You can open this account in the UK while working there.
 These accounts are available in EUR and USD.
 This account also benefits you over other domestic banks in terms of tax arrangements.

 How to Transfer Money From the UK

 There is a high chance that your offshore accounts will require you to send larger deposits.
+And, to help you with this concern, TangoPay is the best deal for you!

+TangoPay offers a full range of financial liberty for both individuals and businesses.
 We offer a swift and convenient way to send money across the world from your homes in the UK.
 This means you no longer have to pay a physical visit to a bank.
+This way, you get to see the faces of your loved ones brightening up when they receive your love via TangoPay.

 Finding Accommodations